XeroAPI/Xero-Java/README.md

 }
 ```

 In your callback Servlet you'll read the query params and swap your temporary for your 30 min access token.
-In our example, we forward the user to the callback.jsp if successful.

 *CallbackServlet.java*
 ```java